omer-schapiro/overwolf.github.io/docs/start/sample-app-components.md

 ## "img" folder

-More non specific assets that used by the app.
+Additional non specific assets used by the app.

 ## "scripts" folder

-Scripts, constants and services you are using.
+Scripts, constants and services the app uses.

 ## "lib" folder